 Instructors and Faculties are not required to grant excused absences for unacceptable reasons that include, but are not limited to personal events such as vacations, weddings, or travel arrangements.
 When a student is absent from a term or final exam without acceptable excuse, a final grade will be computed using a raw score of zero for the exam missed.
+Any student who applies for or obtains an excused absence by making false statements will be liable under the Code of Student Behaviour.

 Any student who is incapacitated because of illness, is suffering from severe domestic affliction or has other compelling reasons (including religious conviction) is advised not to sit for an exam.
 In such cases a student may apply for an excused absence for the missed exam.
+Students should consult their Faculty for detailed information on requirements.